1

 fn new(logger: Option<Logger<DifferentialEvent, WorkerIdentifier>>, operator_id: usize) -> Self;

-/// Adds an unordered batch of elements to the batcher.
+/// Adds an unordered container of elements to the batcher.

 /// Returns all updates not greater or equal to an element of `upper`.